GNS-Science/solvis-api/README.md

 # solvis-api

-a serverless web API for analysis of opensha modular Inversion Solutions
+REST API for analysis of opensha modular Inversion Solutions.
+Using Flask with Serverless framework to operate as a AWS Lambda API.

 The API openAPI/Swagger documentation is served by default from the service root.